 The consolidated financial statements are presented in United States Dollars (US\$), being the Bank's functional currency.
 All values are rounded to the nearest thousand (US\$ '000), except when otherwise indicated.

-2.2 Significant accounting policies
+2.2 Material accounting policy information

 Basis of consolidation